top of page

 📍 Location: Cast Iron Culture, Ludlow SY8 1EN

-Borderlands Grappling is known for its inclusive approach, catering to individuals of all levels and fostering a strong sense of community.
-All classes are currently taught by Head Coach and black belt Owain Williams, who has 15+ years of experience.
-Even though a relatively new school, Borderlands has already been featured in/on top local media, including BBC Radio Shropshire, the Shropshire Star and the Ludlow & Tenbury Wells Advertiser.
+Borderlands Grappling is known for its inclusive approach.
+It welcomes individuals of all levels and fosters a strong sense of community.
+All classes are taught by Head Coach Owain Williams, a black belt with over 15 years of experience.
+A relatively new school, Borderlands has gained attention from local media, including BBC Radio Shropshire and the Shropshire Star.

 ✅ Pros

-• All classes taught by fully qualified black belt coach with 15+ years and top competition experience
+• Classes taught by a qualified black belt coach with extensive competition experience.

-• Dedicated focus on BJJ and grappling, with both gi and no-gi classes
+• Focus on BJJ and grappling, providing both gi and no-gi classes.

-• Small class sizes (max 12 students), ideal for beginners seeking personal instruction and technical detail
+• Small class sizes (max 12 students), ideal for beginners seeking personal instruction.

-• Most well established grappling gym in South Shropshire
+• The most established grappling gym in South Shropshire.

 ❌ Cons

-• Limited timetable, currently offering three adult classes per week (subject to growth).
+• Limited timetable; currently offering three adult classes per week.

 SBG shropshire logo